Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Discussions and Conclusions

-Going forward, we will give a more detailed analysis on how to apply the theoretical tools and conceptual development in this work for benchmarking various optimisation schemes for this class of logistics systems, especially when considering different utility functions from customers', operators' and policy-makers' perspectives.
-Complex logistics systems as the ones discussed in the work can have many components to tune, in order for certain aspects of performances to improve.
-The theoretical treatment in this work allows us to understand both intuitively and quantitatively that given a specific situation, tuning which component may lead to greater marginal gain, as we have illustrated in the text right before Sec.~\ref{tuningn}.
+Going forward, we will give a more detailed analysis on how to apply the theoretical tools and conceptual development in this work for benchmarking various optimisation schemes for this class of logistics systems, especially when considering different utility functions from the perspectives of customers, operators and policy-makers.
+Complex logistics systems like the ones discussed in the work can have many components to tune, in order for certain performance indicators to improve.
+The theoretical treatment in this work allows us to understand both intuitively and quantitatively that given a specific situation, tuning some specific components may lead to greater marginal gain, as we have illustrated in the text right before Sec.~\ref{tuningn}.
 The existence of the oversaturated phase and the undersaturated phase could be prevalent in many systems similar to the ones we are focusing here.
-We propose that a thorough analysis of the phase boundary dependence on various factors in the system, with a combination of numerical and analytical tools, should be the first step in optimising dynamical spatiotemporal resource allocation.
+We propose that a thorough analysis of the phase boundary dependence on various factors in the system, with a combination of numerical and analytical tools, should be the first step in optimising dynamical spatiotemporal resource allocation in such systems.
+While the work focuses exclusively on the decentralised policies of the logistics systems, it would also be interesting to see how a more centralised approach could affect the dynamics of such systems qualitatively.
+In general, a centralised control of agents can lead to more efficient delivery in principle, but the parameter space for optimisation is much larger.
+A hybrid of centralised and decentralised policies for $\mathcal L$ agents could be a practical approach for certain logistics systems, which is worth exploring in the future works.